 News & Updates

 As long as influenza viruses are circulating and unexpired vaccine is available, influenza vaccinations should continue to be offered.
-Vaccination is the best way to protect against influenza infection and all Chicagoans six months and older are encouraged to get vaccinated.
+Vaccination is the best way to protect against influenza infection and all Chicagoans six months and older are encountered.